Electric battery: Invention

-In the 1930s, the director of the Bagdad Museum and Iraq Antiquities Department Wilhelm König reported the discovery of the Baghdad battery, a first century device consisting of a ceramic pot, copper, and iron.
-His assumption was that it was used for electroplating, but later theories suggest it may have been a medical device used for electrotherapy.

 Benjamin Franklin first used the term "battery" in 1749 when he was doing experiments with electricity using a set of linked Leyden jar capacitors.
 Franklin grouped a number of the jars into what he described as a "battery", using the military term for weapons functioning together.
 By multiplying the number of holding vessels, a stronger charge could be stored, and more power would be available on discharge.

 Italian physicist Alessandro Volta built and described the first electrochemical battery, the voltaic pile, in 1800.
 This was a stack of copper and zinc plates, separated by brine-soaked paper disks, that could produce a steady current for a considerable length of time.
 Volta did not understand that the voltage was due to chemical reactions.
 He thought that his cells were an inexhaustible source of energy, and that the associated corrosion effects at the electrodes were a mere nuisance, rather than an unavoidable consequence of their operation, as Michael Faraday showed in 1834.

 Although early batteries were of great value for experimental purposes, in practice their voltages fluctuated and they could not provide a large current for a sustained period.
 The Daniell cell, invented in 1836 by British chemist John Frederic Daniell, was the first practical source of electricity, becoming an industry standard and seeing widespread adoption as a power source for electrical telegraph networks.
 It consisted of a copper pot filled with a copper sulfate solution, in which was immersed an unglazed earthenware container filled with sulfuric acid and a zinc electrode.

 These wet cells used liquid electrolytes, which were prone to leakage and spillage if not handled correctly.
 Many used glass jars to hold their components, which made them fragile and potentially dangerous.
 These characteristics made wet cells unsuitable for portable appliances.
 Near the end of the nineteenth century, the invention of dry cell batteries, which replaced the liquid electrolyte with a paste, made portable electrical devices practical.

 Batteries in vacuum tube devices historically used a wet cell for the "A" battery (to provide power to the filament) and a dry cell for the "B" battery (to provide the plate voltage).